-You might have had a dozen best friends growing up.
-Or maybe your pack has always been small and mighty.
-Any way you count them, friends teach us who we are, and help us toward who we want to become.
+Think about your closest friends.
+Your friendships may span months, years, or even decades.
+You might have a dozen best friends you can call on day or night, or maybe your pack has always been small and mighty.
+Any way you count them, our friends teach us who we are and help us toward who we want to become.

 When our life circumstances change, our friends often change with them.
+Cross-country moves introduce us to new social groups; coupledom expands our inner circles; and parenthood fosters additional bonds.
 Gone are the days when our closest confidants were just a short drive away.
-Now, Skype sessions are planned months in advance, and frequent flier miles are racked up with regularity.
+Now, get-togethers are planned months in advance and frequent flier miles are racked up with regularity.

 But what about being a good friend to ourselves?
-We put heart and soul into our tight bonds, but can forget that it starts with being kind to the fresh face we greet in the mirror each morning.
+We put heart and soul into our sisterhoods (and brotherhoods!), but can forget that it starts with being kind to the fresh face we greet in the mirror each morning.

 Spend time getting to know yourself better

 How well do you really know yourself?
-It’s easy to show your best side to the world and forget about the parts you leave hidden.
-But when they surface, you can recognize and accept them as pieces of your imperfect, whole self.
+It’s easy to put your best foot forward and forget about the parts you keep hidden.
+But when they surface (and they always do), you can recognize and accept whatever arises as pieces of your complete, imperfect self.
 Learn what makes you tick and what makes you cry.
 What do you crave after a long day at the office?
-What brings you the most fulfillment?
+What brings you joy and fulfillment?
 Dig in, and let yourself marvel at what you uncover.

 Focus on your positive traits

 You are an abundance.
 Of good, bad, weak, strong, tender, and tenacious.
 We all have bad habits and things we’d like to change: about ourselves, our past, even our future.
-Don’t dwell on the negative.
-Use it as a stepping stone to create something positive.
+But that doesn’t mean we have to consistently dwell on the negative.
+Use your faults and weaknesses as stepping stones to create something positive.
 When your mind wanders back to the negative, remind yourself of what grew from it.

 Show yourself compassion

 We are naturally compassionate beings, but can be unmoved by, even insensitive to our own suffering.
 Be patient and gentle with yourself, especially when you’re struggling.
-This is when we most need a little tenderness, and shouldn’t have to look any further than ourselves to find it.
+This is when we most need a little tenderness and shouldn’t have to look any farther than ourselves to find it.

 Do a random act of kindness for yourself